IceXinShou/SlimeChunkFinder/README.md

 # SlimeChunkFinder

-This is a Plugin with Minecraft.
+This is a Plugin for Minecraft.

 Hook with PlaceholderAPI